OpenVoiceOS/community-docs/docs/architecture.md

 https://github.com/OpenVoiceOS/ovos-PHAL

-PHAL stands for Plugin based Hardware Abstraction Layer and is used to allow access of different hardware devices to use the OVOS software stack.
+PHAL stands for **Plugin based Hardware Abstraction Layer.**  It is used to allow access of different hardware devices acess to use the OVOS software stack.
 It completely replaces the concept of hardcoded "enclosure" from mycroft-core.

 Any number of plugins providing functionality can be loaded and validated at runtime, plugins can be [system integrations](https://github.com/OpenVoiceOS/ovos-PHAL-plugin-system) to handle things like reboot and